COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 / Function description:

 - `Start`: The `Start` method is called on the first frame of the scene, we use this method to enable particle effects and load the user's graphics quality preferences into the dropdown in the UI.
 - `Update`: The `Update` method is called during every frame.
-We use the update method as a hook to initialise the game's settings and load them into the interface from the GameManager.
+We use the update method as a hook to initialise the game's settings and load them into the interface from the `GameManager`.
-- `Resume`: The `Resume` method in the PauseMenu class responds to the user pressing the Resume button to allow them to re-enter the game after pausing it.
+- `Resume`: The `Resume` method in the `PauseMenu` class responds to the user pressing the Resume button to allow them to re-enter the game after pausing it.
 - `Pause`: The `Pause` method loads the Pause Menu interface onto the screen and allows the user to take a break from the game.
 - `QuitGame`: The `QuitGame` method responds to the Quit button in the Pause Menu's user interface.
-When the Quit button is called, the PauseMenu instance uses the Unity API to exit the game.
+When the Quit button is pressed, the `PauseMenu` instance uses the Unity API to exit the game.
 - `MainMenu`: The `MainMenu` method is called in response to the user pressing the Main Menu button in the Pause Menu's interface.
 When called, the `MainMenu` method loads the Main Menu and exits the Pause Menu interface
 - `OptionsMenu`: The `OptionsMenu` method loads the options into the Pause Menu interface.
 - `Volume`: The `Volume` method is called in response to changes to the Volume slider in the user interface for the Pause Menu.
 When called, the `Volume` method propagates changes towards the singleton Game Manager instance so that Volume settings persist globally throughout the game.